semilin/keymui/README.md

 In keymui, run the `set-metrics-directory` command and select the `export` folder in your `km_metrics` directory.

+In order to refresh the metrics, run the `reload-metrics` command in keymui.
+You should do this every time you successfully export in km_metrics.

 ### layouts
 Adding/editing layouts is annoying at the moment because Keymui stores layouts in a non-obvious place.
 On Linux, this is